Noralma Vera Arrata: Education and career

 She began to dance in 1945 in Guayaquil.
-February 21, 1957 she traveled to London due to a scholarship to perfectionate her dancing at The Royal Ballet.
+On February 21, 1957 she traveled to London due to a scholarship to perfectionate her dancing at The Royal Ballet.
 By then, Vera was already a prominent figure in her home country and her departure was well publicitied in the media.
 She danced 1958 in Paris under Gzovsky and Jeanine Charrat.
 1960 she went to Cuba with her husband, where she worked with Alicia Alonso until 1968 when she returned to her home country.

 In 1968 she presented Affirmation, a ballet with music by Carlos Chávez.
-Her interest for modern dance took her to introduce the Graham technique for contemporary dance in Ecuador, which she had learned 1972 at the Martha Gram Dance School in New York City.
+Her interest for modern dance took her to introduce the Graham technique for contemporary dance in Ecuador, which she had learned in 1972 at the Martha Gram Dance School in New York City.

-The Ecuadorian National Ballet Company was created on 7 Juni 1976 in Quito and Noralma Vera, by then Director of the National Dance Institute, was elected as part of the Directors Board.
-Vera founded 1978 her own ballet company and academy in her home city.
+The Ecuadorian National Ballet Company was created on 7 June 1976 in Quito and Noralma Vera, by then Director of the National Dance Institute, was elected as part of the Directors Board.
+Vera founded in 1978 her own ballet company and academy in her home city.

 After retiring from active dancing, Vera worked as a diplomat in Mexico and Cuba.